 The interest rate sensitivity analysis is performed on items exposed to interest rate risk as at the end of the reporting period, including investments and borrowings with variable interest rates and interest rate swaps.
-At the reporting date, an increase/decrease of 10 basis points of interest rate could cause the profit for the years ended December 31, 2020 and 2019 to decrease/increase by NT\$50 thousand and NT\$150 thousand, respectively.
+At the reporting date, an increase/decrease of 10 basis points of interest rate could cause the profit for the years ended December 31, 2021 and 2020 to both decrease/increase by NT\$50 thousand.